Thelk641/YAAL/Docs/Settings.md

 - Launcher Settings, using the "Settings" button in the CLMaker window
 - Temporary Settings, via the RegEx instruction in a launcher

-Before executing a custom launcher, the first three category will be read, **in that order**.
+Before executing a custom launcher, the first three categories will be read, **in that order**.
 This means that if you set a Launcher Setting to the same name as a General Setting, it will override it, letting you for example define a general aplauncher, and then define a different one in a launcher that is using a different Archipelago version.

 If you create a new setting in the general settings manager, it'll be treated as a General Setting, while if you do it on the launcher settings manager, it'll be treated as a Launcher Setting.
 Settings set by the RegEx instruction override everything else.